davemfish/fishbrain_query/readme.md

-Given an area of interest polygon, this script will query fishbrain for all catches and associated metadata within the area.
+This script will query fishbrain for all catches and associated metadata within an area of interest.

 Many catches are associated with a specific water body, and are geolocated using that waterbody.
 Some catches do not have a listed waterbody, but are